 Crosnoe, Robert and Shannon E. Cavanagh.
 2010.
 “Families with Children and Adolescents: A Review, Critique, and Future Agenda.”
 Journal of Marriage and Family 72: 1-18.

 This research has been supported by several current or past grants from the National Institute of Child Health and Human Development as well as from the William T. Grant Scholars Program and the Foundation for Child Development Changing Faces of American Children Scholars Program.
-Professor Crosnoe is also a member of several research groups, including the NICHD Early Child Care Research Network (which oversees the NICHD Study of Early Child Care and Youth Development) and the Collaborative on the Analysis of Pathways from Childhood to Adulthood, and the Institute of Medicine Study Group on Young Adult Health and Safety.
-In recent years, has won early career awards from the Society for Research in Child Development, the Society for Research on Human Development, and the Children and Youth Section of the American Sociological Association.
+Professor Crosnoe is also a member of several research groups, including the NICHD Early Child Care Research Network, the Collaborative on the Analysis of Pathways from Childhood to Adulthood, and the Institute of Medicine Study Group on Young Adult Health and Safety.
+In recent years, he has won early career awards from the Society for Research in Child Development, the Society for Research on Human Development, and the Children and Youth Section of the American Sociological Association.
 He currently is the Deputy Editor of Journal of Marriage and Family and sits on the Governing Council of Society for Research in Child Development and the Board of the Council on Contemporary Families.